Intention—Our Portal to Creation

 Typical reading time: 3 minutes

 It’s the time of year when people are talking about their New Year’s Resolutions.
 The word “resolution” has the root “resolve,” so we might think that resolutions would be strong predictors of the future.
 Unfortunately, we would be wrong.
 What most people mean by “New Year’s Resolution” is more wishful thinking than resolve, and not many of these “resolutions” will bear fruit.

-I recommend strongly that you consider creating New Year’s Intentions, rather than New Year’s Resolutions.
+I suggest that you consider creating New Year’s Intentions, rather than New Year’s Resolutions.
 Here’s why.

 First, what is an intention?
 Put very simply, it’s a goal fueled by our desire, with the strength of our will and commitment behind it.
 A goal is a specific achievement we desire to complete.
 “Commit” means to give yourself to, to give your word to yourself, or to make a personal investment in.

 How is an intention different from a New Year’s resolution?
 Most New Year’s resolutions resemble a wish list: “My resolution is to lose 10 pounds” or “My resolution is to stop smoking.”
 These “resolutions” often lack the important elements of resolve and commitment, and they are usually framed negatively.
 These things make this type of “resolution” highly unlikely to succeed.